+This low FODMAP lactose-free Tzatziki recipe makes a simple and easy low FODMAP appetizer, snack, or condiment that's perfect for spring and summer dishes.
 Tzatziki (pronounced tuh-zee-kee) is bright and refreshing sauce hailing from Greece and commonly used in Eastern European and Middle Eastern cuisine.
 It's typically the sauce found on Greek gyros, Turkish doner kebabs, or Lebanese shawarma but can also be eaten as a delicious dip for pita chips, crudités, and crackers, as a spread for grilled meats and burgers, or as a dressing for salads.
-Calling for just lactose-free plain Greek yogurt, shredded cucumber, garlic-infused olive oil, lemon juice, chopped dill, salt and pepper, this low FODMAP Tzatziki recipe makes a simple and easy low FODMAP appetizer, snack or condiment that's perfect for spring and summer dishes.

 Low FODMAP Tzatziki

-I originally created this Tzatziki recipe to go with chicken shawarma (recipe coming soon!), which is similar to a gyro or doner but with Middle Eastern origins and different spices.
+I originally created this low FODMAP Tzatziki recipe to go with my Low FODMAP Chicken Shawarma Quinoa Bowls.
+Shawarma is similar to a gyro or doner but with Middle Eastern origins and different spices.
 During the testing, in addition to making a great shawarma spread/dressing, I found that tzatziki made a quick and tasty veggie dip that contains protein due to the Greek yogurt.
 As a hypoglycemic, I'm always on the look-out for healthy, protein rich snacks that can also be converted to low FODMAP, so this low FODMAP tzatziki recipe fits the bill quite nicely.

 Traditional tzatziki contains garlic, so to make this tzatziki low FODMAP, we simply swap out the garlic for garlic-infused olive oil.
 Also, if you find that you are unable to tolerate the FODMAP lactose, you can easily swap out regular plain Greek yogurt for lactose-free plain Greek yogurt.